sanaya-20/Publisher_subscriber/README.md

 ### DriverClass

 The `DriverClass` demonstrates the usage of the PubSub system.
 It sets up publishers, subscribers, and publishes messages to the PubSubService.

+##I have taken examples of Topics of Fruits, Animals and Subjects with various notifications and messages related to it.